Heard about this vaccine but not sure what it's all about? Here's some useful information

 3. What's tetanus?

-Tetanus is a rare but serious infection caused by a bacterium that is found in the soil or manure.
+Tetanus is a rare but serious infection caused by a bacterium that is found in soil or manure.
 It enters the body through a dirty cut, scratch, burn, rusty nail or animal bite injury.

 4. What's diphtheria?